Table of Contents

 righteous knees only bow before God and that

-the children of God have an unyielding, organic duty to protect the meek
+the children of God have an unyielding, organic duty

-like umbrellas shielding us from the acid showers of colonialism or
+from the acid showers of colonialism or overcoats

-overcoats shielding us from the frozen winds of prejudice.
+shielding us from the frozen winds of prejudice.

 Three bucking broncos, railing against